seveibar/jac-format/README.md

 ## Automatic Indexing with "*"

+Automatic indexing makes it easier to add and delete rows because index numbers don't need to be adjusted.

 These tables are equivalent when converted to JSON:

 | path      | .    | name  | dogs.*     | dogs.*   |